ArkEcosystem/AIPs/AIPS/aip-1.md

 The AIP editor will:

-* Assign a AIP number in the pull request.
 * Merge the pull request when it is ready.
 * List the AIP in AIP list.